 Every third grader will be given two crickets to care for and observe until the school year ends.
 Details about what the crickets need to remain healthy and happy are given below.

 The crickets will be housed at home during the project so students can care for them and observe them as they grow and develop.
 Suitable cricket containers should be light, unbreakable, have a lid, sit flat, and be transparent so the crickets can be easily observed.
-Students should bring their cricket containers to school no later than Monday, April 29th, 2014.
+Students should bring their containers to school on Monday, April 25th, 2016.
 The container that comes to school can be a temporary container to transport the crickets home if the crickets are being kept in a container too large to bring to school (an old aquarium, for example).

 Crickets need a container that is large enough for them to move around freely and feel safe.
 Plastic containers work best.
 The container should be at least 4-6 inches high so the crickets don't jump out when the lid is removed.
 Do not use a container with fiber glass mesh or cloth sides because the crickets will eat right through it!

 Crickets need a container that is dry, has fresh air, and is not too bright.
 Poke lots of small holes in the lid of your container to let in fresh air.
 Make sure there is nothing sticky inside the cage that crickets can get caught on or injured.

 Crickets like dark places.
 Cover one or more sides of your container with dark paper to make it darker inside.

 Crickets need places to hide.
 They don’t feel safe out in the open.
 Put crumpled paper, paper cups, or cardboard in the container for them to hide behind.

 DO NOT PUT HEAVY OBJECTS IN THE CAGE THAT CAN MOVE AROUND WHEN THE CAGE IS MOVED.
 THESE CAN INJURE THE CRICKETS.
 GLUE CONTAINERS DOWN OR PUSH THEM INTO SOIL OR SAND SO THEY DON’T MOVE.